Simulations of gravitational collapse in null coordinates IV: evolving through the event horizon, with an application to the spherical charged scalar field: Algorithm

 \subsection{Boundary conditions at $x=0$}

-Where $R=x=0$ is a regular central worldline, $x=0$ is a coordinate singularity (and we omit it from the numerical grid), so we cannot impose simple boundary conditions there.
+When $x=0$ is the regular central worldline $R=0$, $x=0$ is a coordinate singularity, and we cannot impose simple boundary conditions there.
 To start up the integration of the hiercharchy equations, we expand in powers of $x$ instead.

 At a given $u$, we fit the evolved quantities $\psi$, $\chi$, $R/x$ and/or $G$ either to linear functions of $x$, such as $\psi\simeq \psi_{(0)}+\psi_{(1)}x$, or to quadratic ones, such as $\psi\simeq \psi_{(0)}+\psi_{(1)}x+\psi_{(2)}x^2$.
-(The notation here is compatible with our notation $\psi_{l(n)}(u)$ in Papers~I and II, where $l$ denotes the spherical harmonic and $n$ the power of $x$.)
+(The notation here is compatible with our notation $\psi_{l(n)}$ in Papers~I and II, where $l$ denotes the spherical harmonic and $n$ the power of $x$.)

 $R_{(1)}$, $G_{(0)}$ and ${\cal H}_{(0)}$ are not determined by the equations.
 However, we show in Appendix~\ref{appendix:regularcentre} that at a regular centre, and with $u$ proper time at the centre, they obey $G_{(0)}=R_{(1)}$, $B_{(0)}=1/(2R_{(1)})$ and ${\cal H}_{(0)}=0$.